geogardenclub/geogardenclub.github.io/docs/develop/design/input-management.md

 ---
-hide_table_of_contents: true
+hide_table_of_contents: false
 # sidebar_label: "Welcome"
 ---

-# Input Fields
+# Input Management

 ## Motivation

+Flutter comes with basic input management facilities that are referred to as "forms" and are documented in the [Flutter Forms Cookbook](https://docs.flutter.dev/cookbook/forms).

-GGC uses the [Flutter Form Builder](https://pub.dev/packages/flutter_form_builder) package to support data collection from gardeners.
-Flutter Form Builder simplifies form-based data collection by reducing the code needed to: (a) build a form, (b) validate fields, (c) react to changes, and (d) collect final user input.
+These facilities can get the job done, but the [Flutter Form Builder](https://pub.dev/packages/flutter_form_builder) package provides additional infrastructure for form processing by reducing the code needed to: (a) build a form, (b) validate fields, (c) react to changes, and (d) collect final user input.

-While this is great, Flutter Form Builder does not, by itself, accomplish two additional important design goals for GGC:
+GGC builds on both the basic Flutter form processing and Flutter Form Builder with additional mechanisms to provide three additional simplifications for developers who need to build forms in GGC:

-* Provide specialized widgets for commonly used GGC data input fields.
-For example, a dropdown displaying the names of all gardens associated with this user; and
+(1) Specialized widgets for commonly used GGC data input fields.
+For example, a dropdown displaying the names of all gardens associated with this user.

-* Provide a single location for specifying the look-and-feel for input fields.
+(2) A single location for specifying the look-and-feel for input fields.
 We want to minimize the amount of duplicated code (and hopefully eliminate look-and-feel code) when creating a form to collect data in a screen.

-There is a third design goal as well.
-GGC sometimes wants to use input fields outside the context of a "form"---i.e. a context in which data is gathered but not made available to the system until a "Submit" button is pressed.
-For example, the Outcome screen has input fields to select a garden, crop, and/or variety, and as these fields are manipulated by the user, the screen immediately refreshes to show Outcome data filtered by the values of the input fields.
-There is no "Submit" button in this screen, and so some of the Flutter Form Builder mechanisms are not used.
-The third design goal is:
-* Support both in-form and outside-form contexts without having to create two separate Garden dropdown widgets (for example).
+(3) Support for using form fields both within a form and outside of a form without having to create two separate input field widgets.

-To support these three design goals, GGC provides a set of custom input fields (in the `lib/features/common/input-fields directory`).
+To support these capabilities, GGC provides a set of custom input fields (in the `lib/features/common/input-fields directory`).
 We call these "GGC Input Fields" to distinguish them from "Form Builder Input Fields".

 The goal of this page is to document how GGC Input Fields are created and used in order to facilitate their future evolution.